jr-leary7/scLANE/README.md

 complexity.
-We first prepare our inputs - a dense matrix with cells as rows & genes as columns (i.e., transposed from the way it’s stored in `SingleCellExperiment` & `Seurat` objects), a dataframe containing our cell ordering, and a set of genes to build models for.
+We first prepare our inputs - a dense matrix with cells as rows & genes as columns (i.e., transposed from the way it’s stored in `SingleCellExperiment` & `Seurat` objects), a dataframe containing our cell ordering, a set of genes to build models for, and a vector of per-cell size factors to be used as offsets during estimation.
 In reality, it’s usually unnecessary to fit a model for every single gene in a dataset, as trajectories are usually estimated using a subset of the entire set of genes (usually a few thousand most highly variable genes).
-For the purpose of demonstration, we’ll select 50 genes each from the dynamic and non-dynamic populations.
-Note: in this case we’re working with a single pseudotime lineage, though in real datasets several lineages often exist; in order to fit models for a subset of lineages simply remove the corresponding columns from the cell ordering dataframe passed as input to `testDynamic()`.
+For the purpose of demonstration, we’ll select 50 genes each from the dynamic and non-dynamic populations. **Note**: in this case we’re working with a single pseudotime lineage, though in real datasets several lineages often exist; in order to fit models for a subset of lineages simply remove the corresponding columns from the cell ordering dataframe passed as input to `testDynamic()`.

 ``` r
 set.seed(312)